Thomas Laycock (physiologist): Career

 During his mid-forties, Laycock suffered from phthisis (tuberculosis).
 His physicians told him that he did not have long to live, however, he went on to live for another twenty years.
 Due to tuberculosis of the knee, his left knee had to be amputated.
-He insisted on having the operation done without anesthetics, and he spent the last decade of his life as an amputee.
+The operation was completed by James Spence.
+Laycock insisted on having the operation done without anesthetics, and he spent the last decade of his life as an amputee.

 His wife Ann died in 1869 and is buried in York.

 Laycock died at home, 13 Walker Street, in Edinburgh's West End.

 He is buried a short distance from his home, in one of the upper terraces of St Johns Episcopal Church at the west end of Princes Street.

 Teachings

 Reflex function of the brain

 Following the work of Robert Whytt and Marshall Hall, Laycock studied the reflex arc in relation to the nervous system.
 While Hall believed that the reflex arc was mediated by the spinal cord, separate from the cerebrum, Laycock argued that the brain underwent the same reflex patterns as the rest of the nervous system.
 After learning the German language, he translated books by Johann August Unzer, who studied afferent and efferent reflexes.
 Unzer centralised the nervous system in the spinal cord, such that reflexes could occur even without a functional brain, which only controls conscious activity.
 Laycock disagreed with Unzer's centralisation in the spinal root ganglia; Laycock stated: "The brain, although the organ of consciousness, was subject to the laws of reflex action and in this respect it did not differ from other ganglia of the nervous system."